huebicode/leveldb-parser/README.md

 # LevelDB Parser
-[LevelDB](https://github.com/google/leveldb) is a key/value database from Google, used among other things in Chromium-based browsers and applications (such as Electron).
-This project is part of my master’s thesis in digital forensics at *Hochschule Albstadt-Sigmaringen*, Germany, which involves developing a parser (CLI/GUI) for LevelDB.
+[LevelDB](https://github.com/google/leveldb) is a key/value database from Google, used among other things in Chromium-based browsers and applications, such as Electron.
+This project is part of my master’s thesis in Digital Forensics at the University of Applied Sciences Albstadt-Sigmaringen, Germany, which involves developing a parser (CLI/GUI) for LevelDB.
 The final thesis will be uploaded here after completion.

 ## Project Goal